gtunell/Create-DFA/README.md

 as a list of length b, where the α-th element of the list (0 ≤ α < b) identifies the new state that is reached upon transitioning on digit α.

-Part 3 - Next the program outputs the sequence of states that would be encountered, from first to last, upon inputting the sequence of base-b digits x into the DFA classifier above.
+3. Next the program outputs the sequence of states that would be encountered, from first to last, upon inputting the sequence of base-b digits x into the DFA classifier above.
 This sequence of states is displayed on a single line in list form, following the formatting rules used in the previous two parts.
 By convention, the initial state (0, 0) is included the list.
+On a new line, it outputs “accept” if and only if x ≡ i (mod m), otherwise it output “reject”.
+(Here, x denotes the number given by the sequence of base-b digits supplied as arguments to x.
+Keep in mind that the digits of x will be given in right to left order.)